lanre-edun/vls_threshold_adjustments/README.md

 UNAIDS Estimates 2024 Spectrum files were sources from (https://hivtools.unaids.org/spectrum-file-request/)

 # Usage and project structure
-Step 1: Data preparation: data preparation code are in data_preparation.R and include code to read in surveys, functions required to clean data and define core variables
+1. Data preparation: data preparation code are in data_preparation.R and include code to read in surveys, functions required to clean data and define core variables
-Step 2: Data exploration: data exploration code and code for plotting core figure are in exploration and figures script Step 3: Compute survey weighted viral load suppression estimates for all surveys using survey_vls_estimates and by age and sex using survey_vls_estimates_age_sex
+2. Data exploration: data exploration code and code for plotting core figure are in exploration and figures script
+3. Compute survey weighted viral load suppression estimates for all surveys using survey_vls_estimates and by age and sex using survey_vls_estimates_age_sex
-Step 4: Model fitting using brms: fit Weibull, reverse Weibull, Frechet, gamma and lognormal models to PHIA survey data to obtain pooled shape estimates (brms_regression) and sex and age specific shape estimates (brms_regression_sex)
+4. Model fitting using brms: fit Weibull, reverse Weibull, Frechet, gamma and lognormal models to PHIA survey data to obtain pooled shape estimates (brms_regression) and sex and age specific shape estimates (brms_regression_sex)
-Step 5: Compute adjusted viral load suppression estimate at recommended threshold (<1000) from <50, <200 or <400 copies/mL using the explore distributions and parameters
+5. Compute adjusted viral load suppression estimate at recommended threshold (<1000) from <50, <200 or <400 copies/mL using the explore distributions and parameters
 Using:
   - adjusted_new_params: using parameters from Johnson et al and PHIA calibrated paramaters
   - adjusted_age_phia_params: using age-specific parameters from PHIA calibration